FedeDP/ncursesFM/README.md

 * sync between tabs.
 * rename file/folders support.
 * move file/folders support -> use cut for this.
 If a file is "cut" on the same filesystem, it will be moved, otherwise it will be copied.
-* Paste is executed in a different thread.
-If you try to quit while paste thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
 * Search support: it will search your string in current directory tree, and, if anything was found, you'll be able to open it, if it was a file, or to move in your searched location.
 * It can search your string inside archives too.
 Then, if found, you can go to the folder of the archive, to extract it.
 * Basic print support: you need "libcups" for this to work.
 * Extract (compressed) archive through libarchive.
 * Compress files/folders through libarchive -> to select files/folders, use c/x (same as copy/cut)

+* Pasting, compressing, extracting and printing are executed in another thread.
+You'll get a notification when the job is done.
+* If you try to quit while a thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
+(Except for printing thread because it is just a small and short thread)

 It reads following variables from /etc/default/ncursesFM.conf (using libconfig)...remember to set them!
 * editor -> editor used to open files